Rethinking Sparse Mixture of Experts from a Unified Perspective

 {\textbf{Key Results.}\;} As shown in Table~\ref{table:pre-train}, USMoE demonstrates consistent improvements over TC and EC baselines across all pre-training datasets.
 The robustness of our approach is highlighted by its sustained performance in corrupted settings, where it maintains a significant lead over traditional SMoE models.
 A distinctive feature of USMoE is the flexibility of its fractional TopK selection; it achieves performance parity with, or surpasses, integer-based models while utilizing fewer experts.
 Specifically, on \texttt{enwik8} and \texttt{text8}, USMoE with $k=1.5$ outperforms TC with $k=2$.
 This architectural flexibility enables a \textbf{14\% reduction in FLOPs} relative to standard SMoE configurations, facilitating deployment in IoT and edge computing contexts.
 We provide extended results for 400M parameter models and downstream tasks in Section~\ref{sec:appendix}.

-\subsection{Vision}
+\subsubsection{Vision}

-{\textbf{Effiency.}\;}To ensure a thorough and meaningful performance comparison, we evaluate against two categories of baselines that are closely aligned with USMoE, including Token Choice, Expert Choice, and SoftMoE~\citep{puigcerver2024sparsesoftmixturesexperts}, currently among the most advanced MoE models in the vision domain.
+{\textbf{Effiency.}\;}To ensure a thorough performance comparison, we evaluate against two categories of baselines that are closely aligned with USMoE, including Token Choice, Expert Choice, and SoftMoE~\citep{puigcerver2024from}, currently among the most advanced MoE models in the vision domain.
 We explore two Mixture of Experts configurations for Vision Transformer~\citep{dosovitskiy2021an}: (1) a small model with 10 million parameters (10M), and (2) a large model with 110 million parameters (110M).
 As shown in Table~\ref{table:vision}, USMoE consistently outperforms Vision Transformer variants with Token Choice, Expert Choice, and SoftMoE across all eight tasks and four image classification datasets.
 Our experiments are conducted three times on four datasets (CIFAR-10, CIFAR-100, STL-10, SVHN, and ImageNet1K), using different random seeds.
 We report average results along with standard deviations.
 Across diverse vision datasets, USMoE consistently delivers the highest mean accuracy with significantly lower variance compared to traditional baselines like Token Choice and SoftMoE.
 With an overall average score of \textbf{77.3\%}, USMoE proves to be a more robust and reliable routing mechanism for both specialized and general purpose vision tasks.